 Often, identity theft victims don’t realize their identity has been stolen until it’s too late.
 You can protect yourself by enrolling in NortonLifeLock™*, a new, free Visa® benefit that has been added to our Platinum, Gold, and Classic Credit Cards as of February 1, 2021.
 This benefit program offers dark web monitoring, data breach notifications, stolen wallet assistance, One-Bureau Credit Monitoring Alerts**, and more!
 By getting notified early on of a possible breach, you can act immediately, thus reducing the chance of inflicted damage that comes with identity theft.
 To learn more and enroll in this free program, visit www.cardbenefitidprotect.com.

-Thinking about identity theft may seem scary, but the best way to protect yourself from becoming a victim is to stay informed, update your security protocols, and provide yourself a safety net should the worst happen.
+Thinking about identity theft may seem scary, but the best way to protect yourself from becoming a victim is to stay informed, update your security protocols, and provide yourself with a safety net should the worst happen.
 If you have questions about how to protect yourself from identity theft or want more information about our new Visa benefit, NortonLifeLock™, schedule an appointment with a local expert.

 *No one can prevent all identity theft.